 As a UN Member State, New Zealand is bound by the UNSC's decisions.
 We implement sanctions imposed by the UNSC in regulations made under the United Nations Act 1946.
 Implementing UN sanctions by creating regulations means that we can respond quickly when necessary to impose or remove sanctions.

-While we don’t have standalone legislation to impose our own sanctions independently of the UNSC, we can impose other measures such as travel bans on people entering our country.
-Examples include travel sanctions on specific individuals linked to the Ukraine crisis which were introduced in 2014, and travel bans imposed on Fiji in response to the 2006 coup (which have since been lifted).
+New Zealand can also impose other measures such as travel bans on people entering our country.
+Examples include travel bans on individuals associated with the Lukashenko regime in Belarus which were introduced following the 2020 Belarus election, and travel bans imposed on Myanmar’s military leaders in response to the 2021 coup.

 New Zealanders must comply